thepanlab/thepanlab.github.io/docs/projects.md

   Lab members: Yi Xiong, Dongyu Wang, Chongle Pan.
   Collaborators: Dr. [Xuan Guo](http://www.cse.unt.edu/~xuanguo/) at UNT.
   Sponsor: Department of Energy, Biological and Environmental Research

+### **Microbiology:**

+- **Characterization and modeling of wetland sediment microbiomes**

+  The wetland ecosystems are responsible for one third of global emission of methane, a potent greenhouse gas.
+The methane emission from wetlands will be perturbed by climate changes, including seawater intrusion and frequent droughts.
+In this project, we aim to characterize and model the ecosystem-scale biogeochemical fluxes in estuarine wetlands and lacustrine wetlands under climate changes.
+Our approaches include synthetic microbiomes, proteomic stable isotope probing, integrated -omics, and computational modeling.
+Our deliverables are mechanistic models of wetland communities to inform global Earth system models.

+  Lab members: Dongyu Wang, Yi Xiong, Chongle Pan.
+  Collaborators: Dr. [Mari Winkler](http://www.winklerlab.com) at UW Seattle.
+  Sponsor: Department of Energy, Biological and Environmental Research.

+- **Prebiotics and protiobics in humane microbiomes**

+  Human microbiomes play important roles in our health.
+While prebiotics and probiotics have been shown to improve many health outcomes, their mechanisms are not known.
+In this project, we aim to link the metabolisms of prebiotics with specific microorganisms in the gut microbiomes and characterize their interaction mechanisms.
+Our discoveries will enable the development of prebiotics and probiotics with enhanced health benefits.

+  Lab members: Stormi Miller, Yi Xiong, Chongle Pan.
+  Collaborators: Dr. [Ryan Mueller](https://microbiology.oregonstate.edu/dr-ryan-mueller) at OSU
+  Sponsor: National Institutes of Health.

 ## Completed Projects
 - High-performance bioinformatics workflow for integrative ‘-omics’ data analytics (2016 ~ 2019) funded by DOD